Sexual Selection in Bowerbirds

 Information about applying to work as a graduate student in the Borgia Lab.

 I encourage applications from students interested in sexual selection, the evolution of display and related topics.
 All of the students in the lab are working on bowerbird-related projects.
 This allows me to provide support for students from my NSF awards.
 Opportunities exist for field work and working in the laboratory.
 Graduate students working in the field are studying satin bowerbird evolution and behavior at our Wallaby Creek Site.
 Current projects are on mate searching, juvenile development of male display traits, two-way signaling between males and females in courtship, and studies of the relation between aerobic capacity and male mating success.
 Central to all projects is a camera system that monitors up 40 bowers continuously through the mating season.
 This system combined with the large proportion of marked individuals in our population produces an amazingly detailed data set that is useful for many kinds of analysis.
 Using information available from video tapes students can test a wide array of hypotheses.
 Students working in the lab work collaboratively with Mike Braun at the Laboratory of Molecular Systematics (current project: Use of microsatellite markers to explore relatedness), Rob Fleisher at the National Zoo (National Zoo; current project: MHC variation, mate choice and disease).
 The work at the field site is quite demanding and difficult.
 Students lead a field crew of 6 volunteers over a four month period.
 They must be scientifically astute, be able to deal with rigorous conditions and effectively lead a diverse field crew.
 Ability to carry out these functions and get along well with others in the lab is important in assessing new students.
 I encourage students with high GREs and grades to apply because they are eligible for fellowships that provide support while they are in the field.
 Interested students should contact me directly by email and provide grades, GRE scores, information about relevant experience and references.
 Gaining familiarity with our work by reading papers is strongly encouraged (see key downloadable papers below).
 Students may apply either to the BEES program or the Biology Department Graduate Program at the University of Maryland.
-Contact Lois Reed at lreid@umd.edu for application materials.
+Contact Michelle Brooks at mmbrooks@umd.edu for application materials.

 Publications by the Borgia Lab (To see a PDF version of a paper click on the blue underlined titles).